cybozu-go/meows/docs/design.md

 A Runner `Pod` has the following state as a GitHub Actions job runner.

 - registered: `Pod` registered itself on GitHub Actions.
-- initialized: `Pod` finished the initialization.
+- initialized: `Pod` finished an initialization, for example, booting a couple of VMs needed in a job before the job is assigned.
 - listening: `Pod` starts listening with Long Polling.
 - assigned: `Pod` is assigned a job and starts running it.
 - debug: The job has finished with failure and Users can enter `Pod` to debug.